 Proposed design including spacing of luminaries for any new lighting system to be dedicated to the City shall be submitted to the City for approval prior to installation.
-Spacing of luminaries will follow the table below and be in accordance with current IES (Illumination Engineering Society) standards, and further coordinated with the applicable power company (Pacific Power or CEC).
+Spacing of luminaries shall be in accordance with current IES (Illumination Engineering Society) standards, and further coordinated with the applicable power company (Pacific Power or CEC).
 Street lights shall be placed in the right-of-way within the planter strip whenever possible, or behind the walk for curb type applications.
 For class two and three, the height of the poles shall be 14 feet.
 For class one, they will be according to the power company standard.